Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 ![Edit a customer/supplier](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/EditCustomerSupplier.png "[Edit a customer/supplier]")

-1. Double click on the existing customer/supplier to be edited.
+1. Double click the customer or supplier to be edited.
-A new tab opens with the customer/supplier number.
-The existing data for the selected customer/supplier are displayed in the corresponding fields in the *Address/Contact* sub-tab.
+  The *Customer/Supplier* tab with the corresponding customer/supplier number is displayed.
+By default, the *Address/Contact* sub-tab is preselected.
+The data for the selected customer/supplier are displayed in the corresponding fields.

-  > [Warning] Be aware that any changes made to an existing customer/supplier will overwrite the existing values.
+  > [Warning] Be aware that any changes made to a customer/supplier will overwrite the existing values.

-2. Edit the fields as appropriate.
+2. Edit the desired fields in the sub-tab.

 3. Click the [SAVE] button.
 A pop-up window is displayed to confirm that the customer/supplier has been edited.
 The edited customer/supplier displays the changes in the *Customer/supplier list* tab.